HOME WISE Uranium Project > Radiation >

 Uranium Hexafluoride (UF6)

 The UF6 is shipped in steel cylinders containing up to 12.7 tonnes.
-If cylinders are involved in long-lasting fires during accidents, large amounts of UF6 can be released within a short time.
+If cylinders are involved in long-lasting fires during accidents, large amounts of UF6 can be released within a short time (see also Uranium Hexafluoride Hazards).

 Enriched UF6

-For use in pressurized water reactors (PWR), uranium is enriched to between 3.6% and 4.1%, and for use in boiling water reactors (BWR), between 3.0% and 3.2% weight-percent uranium-235; that is around 4 to 6 times the natural concentration.
-As a side effect, the concentration of uranium-234 is enriched at an even higher ratio, according to its lower atomic weight.
+For use in light water reactors (LWR), uranium is enriched to between 3 and 5 weight-percent U-235; that is around 4 to 7 times the natural concentration.
+As a side effect, the concentration of U-234 is enriched at an even higher ratio, according to its lower atomic weight.

 Composition of uranium isotopes in enriched uranium from enrichment of natural uranium